-The Social Enterprise Institute will be traveling with 15-20 students to Puerto Plata, Dominican Republic to better understand the difficulties/struggles Haitians faced everyday in the communities.
+The Social Enterprise Institute will be traveling with 10-12 students to Puerto Plata, Dominican Republic to better understand the difficulties and struggles that Haitians face everyday in the communities.
 Puerto Plata is known for it’s beautiful beaches and amazing resorts; nonetheless, there is a large community of displaced Haitians living undocumented because of a change in the Dominican Constitution.
-Our partner organization, Project Esperanza, mainly works with Haitian’s living in bateyes and helps provide Haitian – Dominicans access to education, social aid, and empowerment.
+Our partner organization, Project Esperanza, mainly works with Haitian’s living in bateyes and helps provide Haitian-Dominicans access to education, social aid, and empowerment.

-Our role in Puerto Plata will mainly consist of working with the children and working on different community based projects.
+Our role in Puerto Plata will mainly consist of working with the children and working on different community-based projects.
 Some of them include: recycling with the local school, the creation of a Cacao Garden, and other educational activities.
-This year there will also possibly be the opportunity to work on a microfinance venture and a run a Vision Spring Clinic.
+This year there will also possibly be the opportunity to strengthen education technology in local primary schools.
 Students will have a chance to really engage with the community for a week, while also getting to know the culture and fun places of DR!

 *SEI will be offering scholarships for students who may be interested but cannot afford the cost.